-- v., To set aside a made or received document among the records that participate in the same action/affair or relate to the same person or subject, so that they may be retrieved for action or reference. - n., The aggregation of all the records that participate in the same affair or relate to the same event, person, place, project, or other subject.
+- v., To set aside a made or received document among the records that participate in the same action/affair or relate to the same person or subject, so that they may be retrieved for action or reference.
+[General Dictionaries] - n., The aggregation of all the records that participate in the same affair or relate to the same event, person, place, project, or other subject.
 Syn.: dossier.
-See also: fonds; item; series.
+[Archives]